L3P3/lui/README.md

 If you pass a string to the `node` function, an html component is used instead of a custom one.

-There are 3 props you can give to any HTML component, including body: prop | Description
+There are 4 special props you can give to any HTML component, including body: prop | Description
 --- | ---
 `C: Array<node>` | The nodes that should come into it.
 Instead of as a prop, you can pass this array as the third argument to the `node` function.
 `F: Object<string, boolean>` | An object of applied css classes.
 Each key with a `true` value will be applied.
 Others not.
+`R: function(HTMLElement)` | This function is given the instance's html element after it is created.
 `S: Object<string, string>` | Pretty much the same as element.style, keys are the css properties, values their values.

 ### Initialization